sbstjn/serverless-dynamodb-autoscaling/README.md

 ## DynamoDB

-The example configuration above works fine for a DynamoDB table configuration like this:
+The example serverless configuration above works fine for a DynamoDB table configuration like this:

 ```yaml
 resources: